2026 – 33rd Legislative Priorities

 Establishes an independent Office of the Child Advocate within the Office of the Ombudsman to oversee and evaluate the delivery of services to children and their families by various state agencies and entities, receive and investigate complaints, and make recommendations for improvement.
 Requires annual reports to the Governor, Legislature, and public.
 Appropriates funds.

-SUPPORT (H ) 2/10/2026 – Re-referred to LMG, FIN, referral sheet 10 MARTEN, AMATO, CHUN, HUSSEY, ILAGAN, IWAMOTO, KEOHOKAPU-LEE LOY, KILA, KITAGAWA, MATAYOSHI, MORIKAWA, OLDS, PERRUSO, POEPOE, REYES ODA, SOUZA, TAKAYAMA, TARNAS, WOODSON LMG, FIN SB2264
+SUPPORT (H ) 2/20/2026 – Reported from LMG (Stand.
+Com.
+Rep. No. 607-26) as amended in HD 1, recommending passage on Second Reading and referral to FIN.
+MARTEN, AMATO, CHUN, HUSSEY, ILAGAN, IWAMOTO, KEOHOKAPU-LEE LOY, KILA, KITAGAWA, MATAYOSHI, MORIKAWA, OLDS, PERRUSO, POEPOE, REYES ODA, SOUZA, TAKAYAMA, TARNAS, WOODSON LMG, FIN SB2264

 SB2264